qcif-training/singularity-containers/_episodes/11-containers-intro.md

 ### Before We Start
 Lets launch an Interactive job on your HPC.

-First, connect a terminal to your HPC:
+First, connect a terminal to your HPC
+Eg, QUT:

 ```
 $ #QUT